zkg/school-of-fish/README.md

 # school-of-fish
 Processing app that simulates a school of fish using OpenCL (Aparapi) and allows users to interact via a Leap Motion controller.

 Originally conceived for an installation, this code can be adapted to new projects with some adjustments.
 The sketch was written for Linux machines with a GPU.
-An old 92 cores gpu is capable of running a thousand boids at 40fps.
+A 2010 gpu is capable of running a thousand boids at 40fps.
+A 2015 GPU runs about 6000 boids with no hiccups.

 [![School of fish](http://www.jamez.it/dropbox/school_of_fish.png)](https://vimeo.com/160390814 "School of fish")

 ##Installation

-Simply clone and run with Processing 2.1.
-Processing 3 won't work out of the box since it brought major changes.
-These changes require to adapt calls to minim and proscene libraries (and possibly other things).
+Simply clone and run with Processing 3.*.
+Make sure to include Proscene.

 ##Dependencies